-Our Acer Chromebook Spin 311 (2021) is an 11.6-inch 2-in-1 convertible laptop.
-It has a MediaTek MT8183 SoC, Mali-G72 MP3 integrated graphics, 4GB of RAM, and 32GB of storage.
-There aren't any other CPU, GPU, or memory configurations, but you can get a model with a larger 64GB storage drive.
+The Acer Chromebook Spin 311 (2021) is an 11.6-inch 2-in-1 convertible laptop.
+It has a MediaTek MT8183 ARM-based SoC, Mali-G72 MP3 integrated graphics, 4GB of RAM, and 32GB of eMMC storage.
+There aren't any other CPU, GPU, or memory configurations; however, you can get a model with a larger 64GB storage drive.
 It has an IPS display with a resolution of 1366 x 768, a 720p webcam, and a 36Wh battery.
 It charges over USB-C and comes with a 45W power adapter.

 The Acer Chromebook Spin 311 is decent for school use.
 It's a compact laptop that's easy to carry around, with a battery that lasts almost sixteen hours of light productivity.
 It's a 2-in-1 convertible with a 360-degree hinge, which means you can flip the screen around into tablet mode.
 Unfortunately, the touchpad is tiny, and while the keyboard feels good to type on, it lacks backlighting.
 Its ARM-based SoC can handle light productivity tasks, but it isn't powerful enough for demanding workloads like graphic design.